kotor-speedruns/kotor-speedruns.github.io/Major Glitches/Hotshot.md

 - A Hard Save in the Start Module which we'll call "Hotshot Current" (usually freshly made).
 It is recommended but not required that this be in the first save slot.
 - A Hard Save in the Destination Module we'll call "Teleport".

+### Via Load Menu

-**Method 1 - Load Screen:** This is an enhancement of the original method below that avoids going to the Main Menu.
+This is an enhancement of the original method below that avoids going to the Main Menu.

 **Steps:**

 1. In the Destination Module save, [AMG](d4jq8) via a Quick Save.